MeruvaVeeraVenkataBhargav/Final-Project-Tic-tac-toe/README.md

 Player O wins!

 Results show Q-Learning adapts through learning, Alpha-Beta is efficient and faster than Minimax, and Minimax is effective but computationally expensive.
 Overall, Q-Learning provides adaptability, while Alpha-Beta and Minimax use deterministic strategies with varying efficiency.

+# Evaluation

+## Analysis of Game Play Performance - Human vs AI Agents
+In competitive gameplay scenarios, three AI algorithms demonstrated exceptional performance against human players.
+The Heuristic Alpha Beta Pruning algorithm achieved superior results with 94.7% wins and 5.3% losses.
+BFS secured a strong position with 92% wins and 8% losses, while Q-Learning with Epsilon Greedy Strategy maintained high effectiveness at 90.3% wins and 9.7% losses.
+The minimal variance between these algorithms' win rates - spanning just 4.4 percentage points - indicates their refined optimization levels.
+Heuristic Alpha Beta Pruning emerged as the top performer, though all three algorithms consistently dominated with win rates surpassing 90%.

+## AI Agent Performance Analysis - Head-to-Head Comparisons

+In direct algorithmic competitions, the performance metrics revealed significant disparities between different AI approaches.
+When matching Q-Learning with Epsilon Greedy Strategy against Heuristic Alpha Beta Pruning, the latter demonstrated clear superiority with a 94.8% win rate, while Q-Learning achieved only 5.2% victories.
+The second matchup pitted Heuristic Alpha Beta Pruning against the Minimax algorithm, where Heuristic Alpha Beta Pruning showcased overwhelming dominance with a 96.7% win rate, leaving Minimax with just 3.2% successful outcomes.
+This data strongly indicates that Heuristic Alpha Beta Pruning consistently outperforms other AI strategies, maintaining superior win rates across different competitive scenarios.
+The substantial performance gap suggests that its decision-making and strategic planning capabilities exceed those of both Q-Learning and Minimax implementations.

+# Conclusion
+The comparative evaluation of AI algorithms for competitive Tic-Tac-Toe gameplay underscores distinct advantages and limitations of Q-Learning, Heuristic Alpha-Beta Pruning, and Minimax strategies.

+Heuristic Alpha-Beta Pruning demonstrated unparalleled effectiveness, achieving the highest win rates in both human-versus-AI and AI-versus-AI scenarios.
+Its strategic precision and computational efficiency allowed it to outperform Q-Learning and Minimax with a significant performance margin, affirming its superiority in decision-making and execution.

+Q-Learning, while less dominant in direct algorithmic comparisons, showcased remarkable adaptability and learning potential.
+This makes it a compelling choice for environments requiring continuous improvement and dynamic problem-solving.
+Conversely, the Minimax algorithm, though strategically sound, struggled with computational inefficiency and underperformed relative to its heuristic-enhanced counterpart.

+In conclusion, Heuristic Alpha-Beta Pruning stands out as the most effective algorithm for deterministic and resource-efficient gameplay.
+Q-Learning offers valuable adaptability for evolving challenges, whereas Minimax, despite its foundational robustness, is limited by its computational demands in high-performance scenarios.